Atlanta Falcons Pass on A.J. Terrell in Re-Draft

-The old saying is hindsight is 20/20, and the Atlanta Falcons vision was nearly perfect in 2020.
+The old saying is, "Hindsight is 20/20,'' and the Atlanta Falcons vision was nearly perfect in 2020.
 The Falcons selected cornerback A.J.
 Terrell 16th overall in the first round from Clemson.

 Luke Easterling of Draftwire posted his hindsight re-draft of the first round.
 A.J.
 Terrell only fell one spot to the Dallas Cowboys at No. 17.
 The Cowboys selected CeeDee Lamb with the 17th overall pick last year, but he was gone at 11 in Easterling's re-draft.